NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 - Employment Disclosure Requirement Process language which can be found at the following link: https://academicaffairs.ucdavis.edu/employment-disclosure-requirements.

-- The Authorization to Release Information Form
+- The Authorization to Release Information form

 Step 3: Hiring Department or Dean's Office initiates recruitment waiver/exemption and must upload with the request:

-- The completed Authorization of Release form.
+- The completed Authorization to Release Information form.

 - Documentation that the candidate received the Employment Disclosure Requirement Process language.